A Guide for New Drivers: How to Maintain Safe Driving Behaviours

 You're a licensed driver now, but how can you keep those skills as perfect as the day you passed your driving test?

 Congrats on passing your final driver’s test – no matter how many tries it took, you should be proud!
 You’re joining a fleet of 26 million drivers in Canada, as well as 1.2 billion drivers around the world.

 We know the process can seem long at times, from the initial written test to driving with an experienced driver, to wrapping it all up with that final test.
 It’s systems like the Graduated Drivers Licensing (GDL) that are designed to help drivers add valuable skills to their toolbox.

 Before you hit the road and enjoy all the freedom driving it has to offer, scroll through our tips to stay up to date on safety whenever you are behind the wheel!

 Spread the word

 As soon as you pass that test, reach out to your auto insurer.
-You will need an up-to-date policy to drive legally, and where you may have been covered under family policies previously, things may change once you have your full license.
-If you’ve got an insurance provider already, they will need to know your latest license information, and you may even be eligible for a deal!
+You will need an up-to-date policy to drive legally; where you may have been covered under family policies previously, things may change once you have your full licence.
+If you’ve got an insurance provider already, they will need to know your latest licence information, and you may even be eligible for a deal!